|

 A few years ago, I thought that the two pages per day planner layout was perfect for me.

-In fact, I stuck with it for two years (also because I love the Blooms planners by Franklin Covey, which have just been redesigned) which was much longer than I should have.
+In fact, I stuck with it for two years (also because I love the Blooms planners by Franklin Covey, which have just been redesigned) and that was much longer than I should have.

 Which Planner Layout Is Right For You?

-With so many choices it is hard to figure out which planner layout is right for you.
+With so many choices it is hard to figure out which planner is perfect for you.

 For me, the two page per week vertical planner layout by Erin Condren is perfect (you can take a closer look at the LifePlanner here).

-Which one will you be choosing in the upcoming year?
+Which planner layout will you be choosing in the upcoming year?

 Tell us in the comments below.